-Accidental injuries can happen at any time, and the injuries they cause can be serious, potentially disabling, and even life threatening.
-Spinal cord and neck injuries are among the most severe types of personal injury, and the impacts can range from impairments that affect your ability to work or enjoy activities with loved ones to catastrophic disabilities that render you unable to perform even simple daily tasks.
+Accidental injuries can happen at any time, and the injuries they cause can be serious, potentially disabling, and even life-threatening.
+Spinal cord and neck injuries are among the most severe types of personal injuries, and the impacts can range from impairments that affect your ability to work or enjoy activities with loved ones to catastrophic disabilities that render you unable to perform even simple daily tasks.
 At Sabuco, Beck, Hansen, Massino & Pollack, P.C., we understand how commonly accidents causing these types of injuries occur, as well as the devastating consequences they can have on victims.
 Our experienced Will County spinal cord and neck injury attorneys are here to help you through your recovery, answering your questions and assisting you in getting the compensation you deserve.

 Injuries to the spinal cord and neck can occur anytime there is a bump, blow, or strong jolt to the back or neck region.
 Circumstances under which these injuries occur include: